rscherl17/ruby_intro/lib/markdown/welcome.md

 Ruby, as a general purpose language, can be used for just about anything -- producing music[^1], flying drones[^2], you name it.
 What we want to do with it, though, is produce a useful HTML page and send it to our users through a browser -- just like the one you are looking at right now!

-“Ruby on Rails” is just a name for a bunch of pre-written Ruby code that we are going to borrow which takes care of all the plumbing involved with delivering the output of our Ruby programs to our users through their browsers (on rails, if you will).
+“Ruby on Rails” is just a name for a bunch of pre-written Ruby code that we are going to borrow which takes care of all the plumbing involved with delivering (on rails, if you will) the output of our Ruby programs to our users through their browsers, wrapped up in beautiful HTML.
 That way, we can focus on the fun stuff -- bringing our ideas to life!

 [^1]: [http://sonic-pi.net/](http://sonic-pi.net/)